koumay/syrianarchive-investigations/investigations/arbin-draft.md

 - Majid Abu Ahmed
 - Mohammed Zuhair

+## HOW MANY CHILDREN< WOMEN AND MEN WERE IN THAT BASEMENT

 ## The weapons used

 Mohammed Al Abdullah, a Syrian photographer who based in Damascus countryside, [published photos on Facebook](https://www.facebook.com/Muhammad.Abd.ullah.abo.hosam0/posts/2030396477215103) back to what he said "Casings of napalm munitions which were used in the recent attacks on civilian buildings in Eastern Ghouta.", see below: